jlucktay/golang-workbench/flatten/README.md

 # Flatten

-Flatten will take an arbitrarily nested slice of ints and return a flat, single-dimensional slice
+Flatten will take an arbitrarily nested slice of ints (and interfaces) and return a flat, single-dimensional slice.

 [![GoDoc](https://godoc.org/github.com/jlucktay/golang-workbench/flatten?status.svg)][badge-godoc]